Yoake2000/Linux-Documentations/pages/Installing Arch Linux with BTRFS, LUKS with TPM2.0, Secure Boot and Refind.md

 		- ```
 		  Command (? for help): w
 		  ```
 	- I've also created a swap partition right before the root partition.
+From the guides, they're using a swap file inside the encrypted partition.
+I may use that in the future and will be editing this guide
 - Encrypting the Disks
 	-